-, were created Sanatorium under Clepsydra ,The Cinnamon Shops ,The Street of Crocodiles His works under the impact of Drohobych atmosphere of those days.
+His works The Street of Crocodiles, The Cinnamon Shops, Sanatorium under Clepsydra, were created under the impact of Drohobych atmosphere of those days.
 Before turning to literature, Schulz was successful as an artist and his works are considered significant to this day.
 The year 1992 two was named The Year of Bruno Schulz by UNESCO, commemorating the 100th anniversary of his birth, and the 50th anniversary of his death at the hands of a Nazi officer in the Jewish ghetto of Drohobycz.
 In 2001, the discovered Schulz's murals were exhibited at Yad Vashem - the Holocaust Martyrs' and Heroes' Remembrance Authority..."